 You can have the dumpster operator leave the rental in a convenient location on your property.
 Just avoid putting it on sloped surfaces, a neighbor's yard or soft ground.
 The operator will put boards under the bin to keep it from damaging your yard or driveway.

-Since the Bagster is picked up by a crane on the WM truck, there are some placement requirements.
+Since the Bagster® is picked up by a crane on the Waste Management truck, there are some placement requirements.
 The bag must be 5 feet away from structures or vehicles, have at least 18 feet of vertical clearance and be clear of overhead wires, trees or structures.
 You should also avoid putting it on sloped surfaces.
 There may be other requirements when it comes to a Waste Management Bagster pickup.

 Another difference between the two disposal methods is the pickup schedule.

-With a dumpster rental, you can call your local Dumpster Consultant to schedule an exact date and time for the operator to pick up the bin.
+With a roll-off dumpster rental, you can call your local Dumpster Consultant to schedule an exact date and time for the operator to pick up the bin.
 You don't have to be home when they come.